Clinical Exercise Physiology

 This programme is suitable for those looking to enhance their knowledge and skills to transform the way that exercise and physical activity is used in the treatment and prevention of chronic diseases and the promotion of health and wellbeing.

-- Benefit from real-world learning opportunities through our links with the Clinical Exercise Physiology community (such as Cardiac Rehabilitation, Pulmonary Rehabilitation, Prehabilitation and National Rehabilitation Centre).
+• Benefit from real-world learning opportunities through our links with the Clinical Exercise Physiology community in Cardiac Rehabilitation, Pulmonary Rehabilitation and Prehabilitation, as well as and from colleagues involved in the National Rehabilitation Centre

 What you'll study